redxdev/hvzapi-docs/Status-REST-endpoints.md

             "hours": int,
             "minutes": int,
             "seconds": int,
+            "diff": timestamp,
-            "diff": timestamp
+            "timestamp": timestamp
         }
     }

-The "time" object will be based on the game start if the game is upcoming, and on the game end if the game is currently running. "diff" is the difference (in unix time) between now and the time object.
+The "time" object will be based on the game start if the game is upcoming, and on the game end if the game is currently running. "diff" is the difference (in seconds) between now and the time object. "timestamp" is the unix time represented by the time object.

 ## Possible Errors